qiao-xin/DupGen_finder/README.md

 ### 3 - Ath.stats

-Number of gene pairs in each output files
+The number of duplicated gene pairs derived from different modes.
 ```
 Absolutes	Ath
 WGD-pairs	4352